mikahado/gwe/README.md

 * [Components & Props](https://reactjs.org/docs/components-and-props.html)
 * [State](https://reactjs.org/docs/state-and-lifecycle.html)

-_**NOTE:**_ **There is one aspect of the GWA which can be updated with no understanding of ReactJS - The curriculum content.** The educational content itself is all coded in vanilla JavaScript, which makes adding, removing, or altering content possible with no undesrstanding of ReactJS*.
-The inner workings of the GWA take the educational material as data (from the `src/data/` folder), and represent them in the user interface built with ReactJS (in the `src/views/` & `src/components/` folders).
+_**NOTE:**_ **There is one aspect of the OLA which can be updated with no understanding of ReactJS - The curriculum content.** The educational content itself is all coded in vanilla JavaScript, which makes adding, removing, or altering content possible with no undesrstanding of ReactJS*.
+The inner workings of the OLA take the educational material as data (from the `src/data/` folder), and represent them in the user interface built with ReactJS (in the `src/views/` & `src/components/` folders).

 *The app currently supports 4 specific types of content: books, discussions, videos, and experiments.
 The ReactJS UI contains the ability to automatically render these types of content when they are properly coded into the curriculum.
 Supporting any other type of content will require building out the functionality in the ReactJS user interface.